Sifelddin/space_invaders/README.md

 ## take a look at : [space invaders](https://sifelddin.github.io/space_invaders/)

+this project is bootstrapped by the starter below :

 <div align="center">
 <h1> Phaser 3.5 + Typescript + Parcel Starter Project </h2>